 Тюрма на Лонцького – Prison at Łąckiego

-This museum is located in the old prison, where three countries were keeping political prisoners for a long time.
-Polish, German, and Soviet governments used this place for tortures and murders.
-Now, this is National Museum-Memorial of Victims of the Occupation Regimes.
-There are no frightful showpieces, but the spirit is unforgettable here.
-You will be shocked at the evil which happened at this place.
+This museum is located in the old prison, where three countries kept political prisoners for a long time.
+Polish, German, and Soviet governments used this place for torture and murders.
+Now it is the National Museum-Memorial of Victims of the Occupation Regimes.
+There are no frightful showpieces, but the spirit is unforgettable.
+You will be shocked at the evil which happened here.

-You can also look at the monument of the victims of the communistic terror near the museum.
+You can also look at the monument of the victims of communist terror near the museum.

 Where: вулиця Степана Бандери, 1 (Stepan Bandera street, 1)